jezzsantos/saastack/docs/design-principles/0070-persistence.md

 }
 ```

-These store implementations make it very easy to access data through the lower-level technology adapters (i.e., `IDataStore` and `EventStore`, etc), which they use.
+These store implementations make it very easy to access data through the lower-level technology adapters (i.e., `IDataStore` and `EventStore`, etc) that they use.

 > Note: at no point in this code does the developer have to know what technology adapter is being used at runtime.
 There is no leaky abstraction from the actual technology adapter in this code, such as what query language is being used.
 The developer has no idea if the data is saved to an RMDBS like Microsoft SQL Server or as a KV pair to a Redis cache.
 That is all defined by dependency injection, making all of this code highly testable and decoupled.

 ### Persistence Patterns

-As you may appreciate by now, specifically for aggregate state persistence (as opposed to blob or queues, etc), there are two schemes for persisting the state of your root aggregates.
+As you may appreciate by now, specifically for aggregate state persistence (as opposed to blob or queues, etc.), there are two schemes for persisting the state of your root aggregates.
 Snapshotting and Event Sourcing.

+> Note: it is important to remember that even though all aggregates generate and consume domain events in order to change their internal state, their internal state can be persisted in different ways.
+The domain events are there to communicate state changes with other domains.

-Both schemes can persist the state of an aggregate (and all its descendant entities and value objects), but each scheme use different mechanisms to do it.
+Both persistence schemes can persist the state of an aggregate (and all its descendant entities and value objects), but each scheme uses different mechanisms to do it.
 The choice of this scheme affects the code you need to write in the aggregate and the code you need to write in your domain-specific `IApplicationRepository`.
 However, the code you write in the application layer can remain the same.

-> This means that if/when you change your mind down the track  and you switch from one scheme to the other, you only need to change the implementation of your domain-specific `IApplicationRepository` and you need to add/remove the `Dehydration()` method and constructor to/from your aggregate classes.
+> This means that if/when you change your mind down the track and you switch from one scheme to the other, you only need to change the implementation of your domain-specific `IApplicationRepository,` and you need to add/remove the `Dehydration()` method and constructor to/from your aggregate classes.

-The code flows from the Application's perspective is the same, but the implementation of the domain-specific `IApplicationRepository` and the aggregate are slightly different.
+The code flows from the Application's perspective are the same, but the implementation of the domain-specific `IApplicationRepository` and the aggregate are slightly different.

 #### Snapshotting Persistence